ScooloV/bbpedia/docs/core_rules.md

 scored when:

-« A Standing player in possession of the ball enters a square that is within the opposing team's End Zone without Falling Over or being Knocked Down.
+* A Standing player in possession of the ball enters a square that is within the opposing team's End Zone without Falling Over or being Knocked Down.

-« A Standing player picks up or catches the ball whilst
+* A Standing player picks up or catches the ball whilst

 occupying a square within the opposing team's
 End Zone.

-*For example, a player that occupies a square within* *the opposing team\'s End Zone who catches the ball will* *immediately score a touchdown.
+*For example, a player that occupies a square withinthe opposing team's End Zone who catches the ball willimmediately score a touchdown.
 Alternatively, a player*
-*in possession of the ball may be chain-pushed into the* *opposing team\'s End Zone.*
+*in possession of the ball may be chain-pushed into theopposing team's End Zone.*

 Note, however, that if a player is Placed Prone, Falls Over or is Knocked Down whilst moving into the